arpitthakur/arpitthakur.github.io/_posts/2020-01-24-Git-Cheatsheet.md

 Git is the bone and flesh of open source control.
 Git is the most popular source control software in the world.

 GIT VS GITHUB
-Git hub is an application allowing you to store repositories.
+Github is an application allowing you to store repositories.
-Git hub is used to allow other people to add to the project.
+Github is used to allow other people to add to the project.

 Git is a open source control software designed to handle everything from small to very large projects.
 Git is easy to learn and understand.